donutrj/verdigris2/content/Rules/Travel.md

 ## Marching
 Marching is how the group will spend much of their travels.
 A comfortable pace on decent ground does not require any kind of test.
 Pace, animas, stealth, duration, and difficult terrain / weather will all add some challenge to traveling.
 ## Resting
 This is the typical nighttime action, where the party sleeps off the day's struggle.
-This allows the players to roll their 1d6 as per [[Recovery|recovery]].
+This allows the players to roll their 1d6 as per [[Combat#Recovery|recovery]].
 It is typical that the party will want to keep watch, and should they, (there are usually two shifts in a night) they would roll 1d3 instead.

 A character cannot be the recipient of first aid and be the lookout simultaneously.